-The key issues related to the quality assessment of O-O systems are:
+The key issues related to the quality assessment of O-O systems are: firstly It is necessary to determine the desirable and non-desirable properties of systems, then there must be a formal definition of these properties.
+And finally, It is necessary to provide mechanisms to detect

-- It is necessary to determine the desirable and non-desirable properties of systems. - There must be a formal definition of these properties. - It is necessary to provide mechanisms to detect (and quantify) the presence of these properties.
+(and quantify) the presence of these properties.
 These mechanisms must be formal and objective.